katzurki/Telegram-empowerifier/README.md

 Requirements:

 You will need lua-utf8 built for Lua5.2 or higher.
 If you're getting Lua errors check that your compiler's includes do not include lua/5.1.
+I tried to keep the rest as vanilla as possible.

 The script uses tdcli-1222.

+# Usage

+tdcli-1222 -s script.lua